-To date, our clinical Ablatherm results have been published in more than 75 renowned peer-reviewed journals.
+To date, our clinical Ablatherm results have been published in more than 85 renowned peer-reviewed journals.
 In 2010, the results of a major multicentric study on 803 patients were published showing a local control of the disease in 77.9% of the patients.
-In 2013, three long-term studies presenting results obtained over a period of more than 14 years on 538 patients, 704 patients and 1002 patients were published, showing excellent cancer-specific and metastasis-free survival in primary patients (Ganzer et al. BJU 2013, Thuroff et al. Journal of Urology 2013 and Crouzet et al. European Urology 2013).
+In 2013, three long-term studies presenting results obtained over a period of more than 14 years on 538 patients, 704 patients and 1,002 patients were published, showing excellent cancer-specific and metastasis-free survival in primary patients (Ganzer et al. BJU 2013, Thuroff et al. Journal of Urology 2013 and Crouzet et al. European Urology 2013).

 In 2014, the first clinical results of focal treatments with Ablatherm were published by Baco et al. in the British Journal of Urology International ("BJUInt") and Van Velthoven et al. in Prostate Cancer magazine.
 Baco et al. published promising results of hemi-salvage HIFU (treatment of one lobe of the prostate) after External Beam Radiation Therapy ("EBRT") and brachytherapy recurrences.
 In this fragile population of patients, the treatment of the infected lobe is reported to provide better functional outcomes and preserves quality of life.
 A similar approach of HIFU prostate hemi-ablation was presented by Van Velthoven et al. for primary care patients.
 With a maximum follow-up of 61 months the study showed a rate of 100% full continence and 75% erectile function preservation combined with only 11% of salvage treatment (re-HIFU in the contralateral lobe).
-Authors concluded primary zonal HIFU is a valid focal therapy strategy, safe and feasible in a day-to-day practice showing good promising results.
+Authors concluded primary zonal HIFU is a valid focal therapy strategy which is safe and feasible in a day-to-day practice showing good promising results.
+This study was updated in 2015 in Prostate Cancer and Prostatic Diseases journal with 50 patients treated with Hemi-HIFU strategy and provided 100% five-year cancer specific survival rate.
+The functional results included 94% pad free patients and 80% erectile function preservation at the end of follow-ups.